sagarbiophysics/multishot_tomography/source/SerialEM/GettingStarted.rst

 .. figure:: images/prep_fig3.png
     :width: 200px

-    Fig 2. setting maximum image shift for Coma vs. Image Shift Calibration
+    Fig 3.
+Setting maximum image shift for Coma vs. Image Shift Calibration

-If the calibration is succesfull, you would be prompted to input current C2 aperture value.
+If the calibration is succesful, you would be prompted to input current C2 aperture value.

 .. figure:: images/prep_fig4.png
     :width: 1000px
+    Fig 4.
+Setting C2 Aperture size after successful completion of Coma vs. Image shift calibration.

 At this step, if you used a calibration grid, load the grid you want to acquire tilt series on and find a sport with some carbon or area which results in sufficient number of Thon rings.